 At some point, you will want to go on holiday to recharge your batteries or spend some time with the family.

-Apart from it being hard t leave your cat at home alone there, it is also essential to make sure they are fed, cleaned and cared for whilst you are away.
+Apart from it being hard to leave your cat at home alone, it is also essential to make sure they are fed, cleaned and cared for whilst you are away.

 Here are some tips on leaving your cat home when you go away

 Hire a Professional Cat Sitter

-Cats are pretty independent, and most cats are pretty happy on their own for a night or two.
-However, If you are going away for more than an overnight visit then you probably want to look at hiring a professional pet sitter to take care of your furbaby.
+Cats are pretty independent; most are ok being left for a night or two.
+However, If you are going away for more than an overnight visit, you probably want to hire a professional pet sitter to care for your fur baby.

 Make sure that you do your homework when choosing a pet sitter.
-Ask for references of previous clients also check they have a DBS.
-After all, they will have access to your home) and are insured.
+Ask for references from previous clients and also check they have a DBS and are insured.
+After all, they will have access to your home.

-Related article fro RSPCA Going on holiday and leaving your pet
+Related article from RSPCA Going on holiday and leaving your pet

 Opt For Boarding Facilities

 Another similar but more expensive option to the above one is boarding facilities.

-These facilities can ensure that your cat is taken complete care of in your absence.
+These facilities can ensure that your cat is cared for in your absence.

-You can check for reviews available online or ask someone you know about the services a particular boarding facility offers.
-Additionally, you can take a tour of the facility and ensure it has everything your buddy will require.
+You can check for online reviews or ask someone you know about a boarding facility’s services.
+Additionally, you can tour the facility and ensure it has everything your buddy will require.

 Take Care Of The Necessities Before You Leave